-The financial statements for the year ended 31 December 2022 have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial statements of the Company have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial statements have also been prepared in accordance with International Financial Reporting Standards ("IFRS"s) as issued by the International Accounting Standards Board ("IASB").